COVID-19 sanitation and cleaning businesses: How to keep your business safe from risks

 Workers’ comp insurance covers lost wages and medical expenses if an employee becomes ill or is injured on the job.
 This coverage is required by most states.

 Many clients won’t hire cleaning services unless they’re bonded and insured.
-Janitorial/surety bonds protect your business from employee theft or accusations of theft.
+Janitorial/surety bonds protect your business by reimbursing your clients after employee theft.

 Bonded businesses have greater credibility and an advantage over the competition.